 Where is Dubai?

 Many think that Dubai is the capital of the country, with its ruler, Sheikh Mohammed bin Rashid al Maktoum, being the leader of the UAE.
 In reality, he is the Vice President of the UAE, and the ruler of Dubai; the sheikh of Abu Dhabi, Sheikh Mohammed bin Zayed, is the President of the UAE.
-The prime location of the UAE within the Middle East is another reason Dubai functions as a global transit point – the emirate is within an 8-hour flight of over half the world’s population.
-Thanks to its’ central location, visitors from India, Sri Lanka, Africa, Europe, and Asia can come to Dubai on a flight that’s just a few hours long.
+The prime location of the UAE within the Middle East is another reason it functions as a global transit point – the emirate is within an 8-hour flight of over half the world’s population.
+Thanks to its’ central location, visitors from India, Sri Lanka, Africa, Europe, and Asia can come to the city on a flight that’s just a few hours long.

 Is Dubai A Country?

 Despite Dubai being one of the most popular hubs and transit points in the modern world, few know the geography of this prosperous emirate.
-One common misconception is that Dubai is a country of its own – in actuality, Dubai is one of the emirates belonging to the United Arab Emirates, a country in the Persian Gulf.
+One common misconception is that Dubai is a country of its own – in actuality, it is one of the emirates belonging to the United Arab Emirates, a country in the Persian Gulf.
 The 7 emirates in the UAE are Abu Dhabi, Dubai, Sharjah, Ras Al Khaimah, Umm al Quwain, Fujairah, and Ajman, with the capital of the country being Abu Dhabi.

 Each emirate, however, is governed by its own leader and council, though the UAE acts as a single country in the international world.